 -

 Invitation to Testimonial Dinner to Charles S. Johnson, illustrated by Aaron Douglas.
-Illustration created by Douglas in Philadelphia for an invitation to Testimonial Dinner for Charles S. Johnson in NYC.
+Illustration created by Aaron Douglas in Philadelphia for an invitation to Testimonial Dinner for Charles S. Johnson in New York, NY.

 -